OPMDG/check_pgactivity/README.rst

 \ **--status-file**\  PATH

- PATH to the file where service status information will be kept between two call.
-Default to check_pgactivity.data in the same directory of the script.
+ PATH to the file where service status information will be kept between successive calls.
+Default is to save check_pgactivity.data in the same directory as the script.

 \ **-t**\ , \ **--timeout**\  TIMEOUT

  Timeout to use (default: "30s").
-It can be specified as raw (in second) or as an interval.
-This timeout will be used as statement_timeout for psql and URL timeout for minor_version service.
+It can be specified as raw (in seconds) or as an interval.
+This timeout will be used as \ ``statement_timeout``\  for psql and URL timeout for \ ``minor_version``\  service.